blackravenltd/dojo/README.md

 * Desktop to Web - how JavaScript changed everything
 * The smartphone revolution

-### Unit 8 - Architecture and Infrastructure - 'Sturgeon's Law'
+### Unit 8 - Architecture and Infrastructure - 'A.K.A.
+If Sturgeon and Murphy had a kid...'

 #### Topics
 * **Week 1** - High Availability & Scalability Concepts, Load Testing